• Home

 Finally, the O.T. will recommend ways to modify her home for optimal safety.

 For example, have grab bars installed in her shower or a shower chair.
-What is Occupational Therapy?
-Your Answer From An Occupational Therapist

 What Is Occupational Therapy For A Student?